 For structurally deficient bridges that may only detour drivers a few miles out of their way, Taylor said they might consider closing those structures for good.
-The state has only closed 10 bridges in the past five years, Taylor said.
+The state has only closed 10 bridges in the

 One of those bridges is on Rawson Avenue in Camden, built in 1935 and closed permanently this April.